 During your consultation, Dr Timms will discuss the different types of surgery that can be used to reconstruct the breast(s).
 There are two basic methods of reconstruction:

-We often recommend a course of LLLT using our standalone Healite II LED be undertaken both before and after surgery to improve healing time.
-This can also assist with pain relief and reduce inflammation, bruising and scarring.
+We often recommend a course of LLLT using our standalone Healite II LED be undertaken both before and after surgery to help with healing time.
+This can also assist with pain relief, inflammation, bruising and scarring.

 A nipple reconstruction is often the final stage of breast reconstructive surgery, following staged surgeries.

 This is usually an aesthetic choice, and not all women feel the need to have reconstruction of their nipple.
-But this procedure, combined with areola tattooing, is now commonly used and can significantly improve the appearance of the breast reconstruction.
+But this procedure, combined with areola tattooing, is now commonly used to meet the patient’s preference.

 Dr Timms accepts referrals from general practitioners (GPs) and Dermatologists to review patients with skin cancers.
 Depending on the nature and size of the skin cancer, treatment can be undertaken by Dr Timms either within his consulting rooms or within the hospital setting.